Puente Alto-El Volcán Railway: Closure

 Since 1950 the use of the railway decreased as rail transport began to be replaced by higher tonnage road trucks, whose travel time and freight costs were lower.
 Many factors led to the suspension of the railway and the use of roads as the main form of transport: the closure of Llano del Maipo Railway in the late 1940s, the earthquake in Las Melosas in 1958 (which caused damage to infrastructure), severe storms in the mid-1960s and the end of mining activity in the Volcano in 1976.

 In 1978, with the approval of the policy of self-financing State Railway, the railway ceased regular public use, maintaining only internal operations for investigation.
 Jung diesel locomotives were delivered a few months before the closure, but too late to show their benefits.

 In 1985 the railway was closed, after seventy years of operation.
 The railway was dismantled by order of the Ministry of Public Works and carried out by the same men who drove the locomotives.
 The abrupt manner in which the procedures occurred remained in the memory of the inhabitants of the area.

 Heritage status

-Railroad Puente Alto (High Bridge) to El Volcan (the Volcano) and its associated infrastructure were declared a National Historic Landmark by the Ministry of Education Decree No. 432 in 1991.
+The railway and its associated infrastructure were declared a National Historic Landmark by the Ministry of Education's Decree No. 432 in 1991.
 From that date, a series of restorations of the tracks and stations were performed.
-The 21.12.2002 agreement between the Chilean Army, the National Tourism Service (SERNATUR), the National History Museum, the Ministry of National Heritage and the National Monuments Council, was signed for the implementation of a restoration project on the grounds of the El Manzano station, in order to build a cultural center that would include the Museum of Military Railways.
-By the end of 2004, after the closure of Puente Alto Regiment, the steam locomotive "Panchita", together with some cars and trucks, was moved to El Melocotón station, where they are safely stored.
+An agreement made in 2002 between the Chilean Army, the National Tourism Service (SERNATUR), the National History Museum, the Ministry of National Heritage, the National Monuments Council and a handful of volunteers and former operators of the railway, was signed for the implementation of a restoration project on the grounds of the former 'El Melocotón' station, named 'Proyecto Ave Fénix' ('Project Phoenix Bird' in Spanish), in order to build a cultural center that would include the Museum of Military Railways that would eventually see the former station building, sheds and yard tracks rebuilt.
+By the end of 2004, after the closure of Puente Alto Regiment, the steam locomotive "La Panchita", together with some cars, trucks and three diesel locomotives, were moved to El Melocotón station, where they currently reside; one of the diesel locomotives (J-4) has been restored, and regularly makes short trips around the station yard, pulling trains for visitors.
+The station is now a heritage railway run by volunteers, with a former driver being the director of the project.